 Make An Offer

 If your company doesn’t have a legal document that covers this issue, you can always make an offer to buy out your partner’s interest.
+And you’ll want to make sure your partner doesn’t compete against you after the buyout.

 Often it’s difficult to agree upon a reasonable price to pay for equity in a privately held business.
 Naturally a controlling share of the equity is worth more than a minority share.
 But it’s negotiable.